LHNCBC/metamaplite/README.md

 ### User defined concepts

+The option –cuitermlistfile allows a user to add a list of concepts not present in MetaMapLite’s dataset at invocation:

-    ./metamaplite.sh --cuitermlistfile=concepfile
+    ./metamaplite.sh --cuitermlistfile=conceptfile ...

-The  file is the form "cui|term", for example:
+The concepts file is the form "cui|term", for example:

      C5203670|COVID-19
      C5203671|Suspected COVID-19